ecosensors/EcoBoard/examples/03_expander-1wire/README.md

 ## Requirement
 * Solder the Jumper JP_4 to P4 (not to 3V3)
-* Solder the Jumper JP4 to UP (not DOWN) to have a 4.7kOhm pullup resistence on the READ pin (A4)
+* Solder the Jumper JP4 to UP (not DOWN) to have a 4.7kOhm pullup resistance on the READ pin (A4)

 ## WIRE
 Connect the sensor to J4